 We know that early experiences—and all experiences—matter and can impact how an individual relates to others and the world around them.
-At the Institute of Child Development (ICD), we strive to create an inclusive environment where every student, staff member, and faculty member feels valued and has meaningful experiences that affirm and embrace their identities, perspectives, and cultural backgrounds.
+We strive to create an inclusive environment where every student, staff member, and faculty member feels valued and has meaningful experiences that affirm and embrace their identities, perspectives, and cultural backgrounds.

 We’re committed to increasing equity and diversity in our undergraduate and graduate academic programs, within our faculty, and in our curriculum, research, and outreach.
 We’re dedicated to building a culture of excellence that’s grounded in principles of equity and social justice and that affirms and embraces the multiple identities, values, perspectives, knowledge and belief systems, and cultural practices of diverse individuals and communities.

 We’re committed to increasing diversity but recognize that we still have work to do.
 We’ve taken specific steps to support a culture of diversity and inclusion at ICD and in the psychological sciences at the University of Minnesota.

 Our diversity committee provides leadership in the area of diversity and inclusion and is responsible for generating discussion and making recommendations that promote diversity at ICD.
 The committee meets regularly and is made up of faculty, staff, and graduate students.

 We've partnered with the Department of Psychology and the Department of Educational Psychology to support underrepresented students in the psychological sciences.
 As part of "Tri-Psych," we strive to create welcoming, affirming, and inclusive spaces and seek to foster respectful exchanges of ideas.
 We also strive to advance research within topics focused on underrepresented minority groups while providing a nurturing environment for students to explore and thrive in their areas of interest.
 Learn more